HademiData/djangoSchoolModel/ReadMe.md

-In this example, we have several models representing different entities within a school database:
+We have several models representing different entities within a school database:

 School: Represents a school with fields such as name and address.